 I’d like to share with you a business writing tip that seems to challenge one of the most basic rules of mathematics.

-Although many people may be familiar with the concept I’m about to mention, very few remember to put it into practice when they get the chance.
+Many people may be familiar with the concept I’m about to mention.
+However, very few remember to put it into practice when they get the chance.

 That’s a shame, because ignoring this tip will almost certainly cost you readers and which writer ever wants that to happen.